hasibuldog/movie_recommender/README.md

 # Movie Recommender

-This project is a movie recommendation system that uses the MovieLens dataset, TMDB API, and machine learning techniques to provide personalized movie recommendations.
-It includes a FastAPI backend for serving recommendations and a Streamlit frontend for user interaction.
+This project is a movie recommendation system that uses both Content based and Collaborative and merges to provide personalized movie recommendations.
+It includes a FastAPI backend and Postgres+PGvector for serving recommendations and a Streamlit frontend for a demo.
+An End to End implementation of sveltekit webapp with typescript backend for this project can be found at this [github repo](https://github.com/hasibuldog/movie_recommender_svelte).

+## About Database & Dataset

+This project uses the latest [MovieLens dataset](https://grouplens.org/datasets/movielens/latest/).
+In this project, the data was processed and inserted into a PostgreSQL database, optimized for efficient querying and recommendation generation.

 ## Project Goals

 1. Preprocess the MovieLens dataset and enrich it with data from TMDB API
 2. Store the processed data in a PostgreSQL database with pgvector support for efficient similarity searches
 3. Provide a FastAPI endpoint for movie recommendations
-4. Offer a user-friendly Streamlit interface for searching movies and getting recommendations

 ## Setup Instructions